Dora: A Headcase: Summary

 Ida is a savvy Seattle teen with a problem: Every time she gets emotional, especially romantically, she loses her voice or faints.
-Ida's mother is consumed by alcoholism, and her father by his affair with Mrs. K., the wife of a man who propositioned her when she was 14.
+Ida's mother is consumed by alcoholism, and her father by his affair with Mrs. K., the wife of a man who propositioned Ida when she was 14.
 It is her father's idea that Ida go to therapy, where she enters a confrontational relationship with her psychologist, Siggy.
-She records their conversations with a recorder she hides in her rebelliously tricked-out Dora the Explorer purse.
+Ida keeps track of their conversations with a recorder she hides in her rebelliously tricked-out Dora the Explorer purse.
 She especially objects to Siggy's seeming obsession with sex.
 Ida has no experience in this area, though she is deeply in love with Obsidian.
-However, any time the two seem to be going beyond kissing, Ida faints or loses or voice.
-Ida isn't really sure what Obsidian's intentions towards her are, but the two, along with their group of friends, the posse, take drugs and stage "art attacks" around the city.
+However, any time the two seem to be going beyond kissing, Ida faints or loses her voice.
+Ida isn't really sure what Obsidian's intentions are, but the two, along with their group of friends ("the posse"), take drugs and stage "art attacks" around the city.
 The most daring of these attacks involves a secret recording of a conversation between Siggy and a mysterious man, intended to be made into an art film.
-But while Ida finds her father having a heart attack at a nearby hospital, some raw footage of her film goes viral, with unexpected consequences, as things quickly get out of control.
+But when Ida finds her father having a heart attack at a nearby hospital, some raw footage of her film goes viral with unexpected consequences, as things quickly get out of control.